 It’s also a good idea to get a second opinion from another breast oncologist to provide an outside perspective on the pathology of the cancer and your treatment recommendations.
 A second opinion consultation can be arranged by making an appointment with an oncologist at a different hospital.
 The office staff of the new oncologist will explain how to prepare for this appointment.
 It may feel odd to go outside your own doctor’s office for additional insight, but getting a second opinion can be an important part of treatment planning.
 Learn more about getting a second opinion.

-Things to consider when making treatment choices for recurrent or metastatic breast cancer:
+Things to consider when making treatment choices for metastatic breast cancer:

 - How aggressive do you want to be?
 Do you want to push the envelope and try any and all treatments that may stop the cancer from growing?